Last Updated on

 You’ll want to include your target keywords in the first 60 characters of the title, and make sure they’re at the beginning so they don’t get cut off (optimal title length is 50-60 characters.

-2) URL – Search engines still look to your URL to figure out what your blog post is about.
-It is a good idea to optimize your URLs on every post you publish, as each blog post will live on their own unique URL.
+Search engines still look to your URL to figure out what your blog post is about.
+It is a good idea to optimize your URLs on every post you publish, as each blog post will live on its own unique URL.

-Whenever you’re writing a post, you should first focus on what matters most to your audience, not how many times a keyword is on the page.
-Also, make sure your H1 tag includes the target keywords.
+Ultimately, you need to write for reader intent.
+So whenever you’re writing a post, first focus on what matters most to your audience, not how many times a keyword is on the page.

 The keywords inside of the Meta Description as not as important as the title tag, but a clear description that matches your readers’ intent is a good place to start.